recallnet/contracts/README.md

 - `addBlob(AddBlobParams memory params)`: Store a blob directly on the network.
 This is described in more detail below, and it involves a two-step approach with first staging data with the blob storage node, and then passing related values onchain.
-- `deleteBlob(address,string,string)`: Delete a blob from the network, passing the sponsor's address, the blob hash, and the subscription ID (either `""` if none was originally provided, or the string that was chosen during `addBlob`).
+- `deleteBlob(address,string,string,address)`: Delete a blob from the network, passing the sponsor's address, the blob hash, and the subscription ID (either `""` if none was originally provided, or the string that was chosen during `addBlob`).
 - `overwriteBlob(string,AddBlobParams memory)`: Overwrite a blob from the network, passing the old